Febuxostat Side Effects

 Applies to febuxostat: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking febuxostat:Rare
+You should check with your doctor immediately if any of these side effects occur when taking febuxostat:Rare

 - Abdominal or stomach fullness or pain